Axiomatic-AI/ax-mcp/README.md

 5. Update README.md with instructions on installing your server.
 You can generate the "Add to cursor" button [here](https://docs.cursor.com/en/tools/developers)

+6. Don't forget to link to your server's README.md in the main project README.md

+### Release Process

+#### Publishing a Release

+1. Create a new release branch
+1. Update version in `pyproject.toml`
+1. Commit and push changes
+1. Create a pull request titled "Release: YOUR FEATURE(s)".
+Include detailed description of what's included in the release.
+1. Create a GitHub release with tag `vX.Y.Z`
+1. GitHub Actions automatically publishes to PyPI

+The package is available at: https://pypi.org/project/axiomatic-mcp/

+## Contributing

+We welcome contributions!
+To add a new server or improve existing ones:

+1. Fork the repository
+2. Create a feature branch
+3. Implement your changes following the existing patterns
+4. Add documentation to your server directory
+5. Submit a pull request

+For detailed guidelines on adding new servers, see the [Development](#development) section.

 ## Troubleshooting

 ### Server not appearing in Cursor